evansmbithi/OYF-week-1/README.md

 # Tax Calculator

 This project was part of the <a href="https://www.meliora.co.ke/articles/nvrjgtnsgh5ophs6mm">Overcome-your-fear-Bootcamp</a> challenge series.
-The bootcamp involved weekly challenges that enabled participants collaborate in teams to design, build, and deploy a simple Tax Calculator.
+The bootcamp involved weekly challenges that enabled participants collaborate in teams to design, build, and deploy a simple Tax Calculator among other <a href="#">projects</a>.

 ## Week One